Few-body hierarchy in non-relativistic functional renormalization group equations and a decoupling theorem: Conclusions

 \section{Conclusions}

-We have discussed how the hierarchical structure of $n$-body sectors that is immanent in non-relativistic quantum mechanics, is realized in non-perturbative, non-relativistic quantum field theory and in particular in the functional renormalization group formalism.
+We have discussed how the hierarchical structure of $n$-body sectors that is immanent in non-relativistic quantum mechanics is realized in the field theoretic functional renormalization group formalism.
 This is of interest due to several reasons:

 (i) There is little doubt that non-relativistic quantum field theory in the few-body limit is equivalent to quantum mechanics.
 The discussion presented here helps to shed light on the precise details of this correspondence and thereby facilitates a comparison between results of (approximate) calculations in both formalisms.